Bundle branches

-The bundle branches, or Tawara branches, are offshoots of the bundle of His in the heart's ventricle.
-They play an integral role in the electrical conduction system of the heart by transmitting cardiac action potentials from the bundle of His to the Purkinje fibers.
+The bundle branches, or Tawara branches, transmit cardiac action potentials (electrical signals) from the bundle of His to Purkinje fibers in heart ventricles.
+They are offshoots of the bundle of His and are important to the electrical conduction system of the heart.

 Structure

 There are two branches of the bundle of His: the left bundle branch and the right bundle branch, both of which are located along the interventricular septum.
 The left bundle branch further divides into the left anterior fascicle and the left posterior fascicle.
 These structures lead to a network of thin filaments known as Purkinje fibers.
 They play an integral role in the electrical conduction system of the heart by transmitting cardiac action potentials to the Purkinje fibers.

 Clinical significance

 When a bundle branch or their fascicles becomes injured (by underlying heart disease, myocardial infarction, or cardiac surgery), it may cease to conduct electrical impulses appropriately, resulting in altered pathways for ventricular depolarization.
 This condition is known as a bundle branch block.